 At a time when so many students are in need of catching up and solidifying their foundations in math and reading, “students need to be given explicit instruction on solving various types of problems, via worked examples and initial practice problems.”
 If you are looking for ways to help boost your child’s math skills and reading comprehension, our learning center can help.
 Contact our team to learn more or continue reading here.

 The NAEP (National Assessment of Educational Progress) released new data on American students’ reading achievement.
 The startling information shows declining performance in reading fluency and comprehension since 2017.
 Of course, the COVID pandemic has only made it worse.
 This is not only a present issue; other studies show how this lack of reading performance can affect the education and career choices students make in late high school and early adulthood.
 You can read more about EdWeek’s reporting on it here.

 Solutions? ” ‘[A] large body of research has established that foundational skills are the main drivers of oral reading fluency, which in turn is necessary for reading comprehension,’ said Sheida White, an NCES researcher and the author of the study.”

-Gideon’s curriculum guides students to reading mastery and success through a strong phonics program that includes daily story reading with comprehension questions.
+If you are looking for ways to help improve your child’s reading fluency and reading comprehension, our learning programs can help get your child’s education back on track.
+Our curriculum guides students to reading mastery and success through a strong phonics program that includes daily story reading with comprehension questions.

 A special report from EdWeek earlier this month (read it here) highlights a major stressor schools and teachers are combating this summer: hold students back or let them move onto the next grade. “[Many districts are] opting … to keep students moving forward with grade-level content, filling in the missing pieces as they go.”